thinkWhere/geopython17/README.md

 ### Versions

-You can see how we got to the version 1.0 of our microservice by checking out the tagged releases as follows:
+You can see how we got to the version from Flask hello world to v1.0 of our microservice by checking out the tagged releases as follows:

 ``` git checkout -b version1 v0.1```